baerrach/Enterprise-Architect-VBScript-Library/Documentation/ea-matic-trouble-shooting.md

    This is the preferred option.
 Only if you have thousands of scripts will this start to cause a performance issue.

-1. Add `!EA-Matic` to all files are are included
+1. Add `'EA-Matic` to all files are are included

    This fixes the problem because EA-Matic will load all scripts into its cache that include `EA-Matic` in the file.
 This work around is more tedious because